This article was originally published in 2022 and was updated in February, 2024.

 On top of the folders you can create, Notes already comes equipped with a few default folders.

-The Notes folder under the iCloud Tab is a catch-all for unsorted notes while the All iCloud folder lets you access any note currently in iCloud.
+The Notes folder under both the iCloud and On My iPad tab is a catch-all for unsorted notes, while the All iCloud or All on My iPad folder lets you access any note currently in either of these locations.

 The Quick Notes folder is created specifically to store Quick Notes created on your lock screen or in applications outside of notes.